“Grace of a new day” – the artist interviews Melody McSparran, a long-time student and teacher of the Bible.

 Rosemary: This painting is called “Grace”, and I was so moved in our Genesis bible study when you were talking about the topic of grace.

 Melody: I think what I said was the act of creation itself was an act of grace because God did not have to create, He chose to.
 He wanted to share Himself with us.
 And so when I look at this painting, I do think of creation.
 God separated the land from the sea, and the sky from the water.
-It was this act of separating and organizing don’t I see that in your painting; this separation is so obvious between the sky and the sea, so it really speaks creation to me.
+It was this act of separating and organizing that I see in your painting; this separation is so obvious between the sky and the sea, so it really speaks creation to me.
 I’m wondering is it the East coast or the West coast, as to whether sunrise or sunset.

 Rosemary: In a lot of my paintings, I realize it could be either; the viewer doesn’t necessarily know.
 This is the East coast.